cllopes/reactathon/material/2_react/2_jsx/readme.md

 ```

 It produces a **React.createElement** call.
 A **React Element** <cite>is a plain object describing a component instance or DOM node and its desired properties</cite> and is the core building block of the React API.

 It <cite> is a light, stateless, immutable, virtual representation of a DOM Element.</cite>

 If you have ever heard of the concept of **Virtual DOM** -- (not to be confused with Shadow DOM) it is a tree of these **React Elements**.
 These are pure JavaScript objects that represent each node in the DOM.
-React modifies this tree instead of the actual DOM which is much slower.
+React modifies this tree instead of the actual DOM which would be much slower.

-React diffing algorithm is able to tell based on the changes in the Virtual DOM tree when and how the real DOM needs to be modified.
-Minimizing DOM changes as much as possible.
+React's diffing algorithm (known as [Reconciliation](https://reactjs.org/docs/reconciliation.html)) is able to tell
+based on the changes in the Virtual DOM tree when and how the real DOM needs to be modified, minimizing DOM changes as much as possible.

 The `React.createElement` call takes 3 arguments